 The Dali Museum in St. Petersburg, Florida is home to the largest private collection of Salvador Dali artwork in the world.
-The collection, founded by A. Reynolds Morse and Eleanor Morse and personal friends of the artist, features more than 2,000 works of art.
-The building and paintings on display are absolutely glorious, and I highly recommend it when visiting the area whether you are an art lover or not.
+This comprehensive collection of Dali masterpieces, founded by A. Reynolds Morse and Eleanor Morse and personal friends of the artist, features more than 2,000 works of art.
+The building and paintings on display are glorious, and I highly recommend it when visiting the area whether you are an art lover or not.

 I knew very little of the artist named Salvador Dali when I arrived at the museum one rainy afternoon in December.